Wall Clock Made with AVR MCU and LED Display

 Update

-So I decided to use an external timer DS1307 RTC (real time clock) module.
-I've found a RTC library, removed buttons and added the timer.
+I decided to upgrade the project by incorporating an external DS1307 RTC (Real Time Clock) module.
+I found a suitable RTC library, removed the manual buttons, and integrated the RTC for more accurate timekeeping.

 Comments